Diagnosis and evaluation of patients at risk for or suspected of having chronic hepatitis B

 -HBV Infection-Monitoring Before and After Liver Transplantation

-Hepatitis B virus (HBV) is endemic throughout the world.
-The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles by intravenous drug addicts).
-The virus is also found in various human body fluids, and it is known to be spread through oral and genital contact.
+Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
+The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles among injection drug users).
+The virus is also found in various human body fluids and is known to be spread through oral and genital contact.
 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions, but it is not commonly transmitted transplacentally.

 The following algorithms are available: